madeintandem/jsonb_accessor/README.md

 # JSONb Accessor

 Adds typed `jsonb` backed fields as first class citizens to your `ActiveRecord` models.
 This gem is similar in spirit to [HstoreAccessor](https://github.com/devmynd/hstore_accessor), but the `jsonb` column in PostgreSQL has a few distinct advantages, mostly around nested documents and support for collections.
-This gem plans to provide support for these in the future.

 **This gem is under heavy development.
 Please use cautiously and help us with feedback by opening issues for defects and feature requests.
 The current API is subject to change.**